Nandi Awards

 The Nandi Awards are annual awards presented by the Government of Andhra Pradesh to recognise excellence in Telugu cinema, theatre, and television, as well as lifetime achievements in Indian cinema.
-The awards are named after the monolithic sculpture of the sacred bull, Nandi, at Lepakshi, a cultural and historical symbol of the Telugu people.
+The awards were named after the monolithic sculpture of the sacred bull in Hinduism, Nandi, at Lepakshi, a cultural and historical symbol of the Telugu people.

-The Nandi Awards are categorised into four levels: Swarnam (Gold), Rajatam (Silver), Kamsyam (Bronze), and Raagi (Copper).
-In addition to film and television awards, the government also presents the Nandi Natakotsavam Awards to honour outstanding contributions in social, mythological, and poetic dramas in Telugu theatre.
+The Nandi Awards were categorised into four levels: Swarnam (Gold), Rajatam (Silver), Kamsyam (Bronze), and Raagi (Copper).
+In addition to film and television awards, the government also presented the Nandi Natakotsavam Awards to honour outstanding contributions in social, mythological, and poetic dramas in Telugu theatre.

 History

 The Government of Andhra Pradesh commissioned the Nandi Film Awards to recognise and commend the best films produced in the Telugu language in Andhra Pradesh from 1964 onwards.
 The objective of the film awards is to encourage the production of films in the Telugu language with high technical excellence and aesthetic values bearing cultural, educational, and social relevance and also promoting the integration and unity of the nation.
-Awards are given annually and are presented in a public event on Ugadi, Telugu New Year Day.
-The Government has transferred the activity relating to conferring Nandi Awards to the Film Television and Theatre Development Corporation.
+Awards were given annually and were presented in a public event on Ugadi, Telugu New Year Day.
+The Government had transferred the activity relating to conferring Nandi Awards to the Film Television and Theatre Development Corporation.
 Since 1998, the awards have been organised by them.

-The Awards are given in the categories of feature films, feature films on national integration, children's films, documentary films, educational films, and books/articles on Telugu cinema in Telugu language for the best films, producers, directors, artistes, and technicians.
-The awards are usually in the form of Golden Nandi, Silver Nandi, Bronze Nandi, and Copper Nandi, in addition to medals, and commendation certificates.
+The Awards were given in the categories of feature films, feature films on national integration, children's films, documentary films, educational films, and books/articles on Telugu cinema in Telugu language for the best films, producers, directors, artistes, and technicians.
+The awards were usually in the form of Golden Nandi, Silver Nandi, Bronze Nandi, and Copper Nandi, in addition to medals, and commendation certificates.

 Selection criteria

-Annually, a state panel appointed by the Government of Andhra Pradesh selects the winning entries and the Chief Minister of Andhra Pradesh presents the awards at the public ceremony.
-A list of rules is presented every year in a document of regulations.
-The criteria for eligibility include many clauses.
-Among them is a direct requirement that the film, and particularly films entering the competition, should be produced in Andhra Pradesh and Telangana, and in case of co-production involving a foreign entity, there are as many conditions which should be fulfilled in order for the film to qualify.
+Annually, a state panel appointed by the Government of Andhra Pradesh selected the winning entries and the Chief Minister of Andhra Pradesh presented the awards at the public ceremony.
+A list of rules was presented every year in a document of regulations.
+The criteria for eligibility included many clauses.
+Among them is a direct requirement that the film, and particularly the feature films entering the competition, should be produced in Andhra Pradesh and Telangana, and in the case of co-production involving a foreign entity, there were as many conditions which should be fulfilled in order for the film to qualify.

-In order to be eligible for consideration of the jury, a film should be certified by the Central Board of Film Certification between 1 January and 31 December.
-The Government does not have influence over which films are selected for consideration and which films ultimately win the award.
-However, there are strict criteria which determine whether a film is eligible for consideration by the jury panels.
+In order to be eligible for consideration of the jury, a film should have been certified by the Central Board of Film Certification between 1 January and 31 December.
+The Government did not have influence over which films are selected for consideration and which films ultimately win the award.
+However, there were strict criteria which determined whether a film was eligible for consideration by the jury panels.